 The two main paths are A level or BTEC.
 A level is an academic course just like the GCSE, you will study music history, theory of music and performance.
 BTEC is a more vocational course and you can decide which aspect to be a specialist in, performance, composition or production.
 Contrary to belief, studying music opens doors far beyond a career in performance or even music.
 Those with a creative streak can pursue careers in broadcasting, publishing, producing and editing to name a few.
 Graded musical performances and music theory look great on a CV.
-Not only do they show your musical capabilities, they also demonstrate skills of creativity, working toward and end goal, self-motivation, collaboration, communication and numerical skills.
+Not only do they show your musical capabilities, they also demonstrate skills of creativity, working toward and end goal, self- motivation, collaboration, communication and numerical skills.

-BTEC MUSIC TECHNOLOGY
+OPTIONAL SUBJECT: BTEC MUSIC TECHNOLOGY

 Students who have an interest in all things music but do not already play and instrument or sing this is the course for you.

-This qualification provides a vocational relevant course in popular music which will allow for progression into higher level of study or into the industry.
+The qualification enables learners to develop their skills, such as using musical elements, music creation, performance and music production, using realistic vocational contexts, and their personal skills, such as self-development, responding to a brief, planning and time management through a practical and skills-based approach to learning and assessment.
+This qualification provides a vocational relevant course in popular music which will